Chilling, Thrilling Sounds of the Haunted House

 Chilling, Thrilling Sounds of the Haunted House is an LP album intended for "older children, teenagers, and adults", released by Disneyland Records (now known as Walt Disney Records).
 The album was mainly composed of sound effects that had been collected by the sound effects department of Walt Disney Studios.
 The album was released in several different forms.
 The album was first released in 1964 in a white sleeve, with a second release in 1973 with an orange sleeve.
 In both versions, the first side contained 10 stories narrated by Laura Olsher, complete with sound effects.
 The second side contained 10 sound effects meant for others to create their own stories.

-Despite the title, most of the cuts had nothing to do with haunted houses or witches or ghostly spirits.
-Featured were such situations as an ocean liner hitting rocks, an idiotic lumberjack, a man crossing an unsafe bridge, someone lighting a stick of dynamite and a spaceship landing on Mars.
+Despite the title, not all the cuts were related to haunted houses or witches or ghostly spirits.
+Featured were such situations as an ocean liner hitting rocks, a lumberjack, a man crossing an unsafe bridge, someone lighting a stick of dynamite and a spaceship landing on Mars.
 Also, there are tracks with several examples of cats, dogs and birds (similar to The Birds) becoming enraged for some reason, as well as a skit about Chinese water torture.

-History
+Release history

+The 1964 album became a certified gold record by the RIAA on December 7, 1972.

-There was also a British release in 1974 which contained a completely redesigned cover.
-In 1979, Disney released a follow-up album called New Chilling, Thrilling Sounds of the Haunted House with 33 tracks; however, it featured no haunted mansion specific content, and with many completely different effects (mainly from other sources, including some heard on the Looney Tunes cartoons).
-Edited portions of this later album were included on a CD called Halloween Songs & Sounds.
+A 1974 British release appeared with a completely redesigned cover.

+Disney released the New Chilling, Thrilling Sounds of the Haunted House in 1979, an updated album with 33 tracks.
+While lacking specific Haunted Mansion content, the new release contained many completely different effects (including sources also used for Looney Tunes productions).
+The updated 1979 album was certified gold by the RIAA on April 11, 1988.
+Excerpts from the 1979 album were included on the CD Halloween Songs & Sounds.
-On December 7, 1972, the album became a certified gold record by the RIAA.
-On April 11, 1988, the 1979 follow-up edition of the album was certified gold by the RIAA.